Ada-Developers-Academy/core-unit-2/intermediate-sql/establishing-relationships.md

 ```

 Because this row in the books table has an `author_id` (14) matching Michell Obama's `id` field the two entries are related.

+This also applies to deleting rows in the table with the primary key.
+If we tried to delete Michelle Obama, Postgres would return an error because there are existing books referencing that row in the authors table.

 ### !callout-warning